conorwalsh/doat/README.md

 Available Optimisation Steps:
 * Memory Bandwidth Optimisation
     * This optimisation step is a process for optimising memory bandwidth usage of a dual threaded DPDK application.
-    * This is based on [this paper](https://software.intel.com/en-us/articles/optimize-memory-usage-in-multi-threaded-data-plane-development-kit-dpdk-applications) which was published by Intel (written by the original DOAT author).
+    * This is based on [this paper](https://software.intel.com/en-us/articles/optimize-memory-usage-in-multi-threaded-data-plane-development-kit-dpdk-applications), which was published by Intel (written by the original DOAT author).

-The optimisation steps work by manipulating the options in the DPDK configuration file (commin_base), rebuilding DPDK with these new options and comparing the results.
-If the results are better the changes are suggested to the user.
+The optimisation steps work by manipulating the options in the DPDK configuration file (common_base), rebuilding DPDK with these new options and comparing the results.
+If the results are better, the changes are suggested to the user.

-_The DPDK common_base file has over 350 options and as more optimisation steps are discovered they can be added to DOAT_
+_The DPDK common_base file has over 350 options and as more suitable optimisation steps are discovered, they can be added to DOAT_

 ## Meta